Confederate Heritage Fund

 Senate Bill.
 No one spoke for the Bill.

-Afterwards, Confederates increased the calling pressure
+Afterwards, Confederates increased the calling

-the sponsors of the Bill.
+as well as, the sponsors of the Bill.

-While others were holding the Senators’ feet to the fire,
+While others were holding the Senators’ feet to the

 To hear Confederate Heritage Fund's radio ad,